-considered.
-The final Place Plan finished public exhibition on 25 February 2024, submissions are being be collated and considered.
+The draft Shoal Bay Place Plan finished public exhibition on 25 February 2024, submissions are being be collated and considered.
 The final Place Plan is anticipated to be reported back to Council for consideration at the meeting of 23 April 2024.